andy5997090/Senior_Butler/README.md

 7. The web pages/web forms are not connected to the database including back office/provider login form; however, it could be connected the same way our registration page for clients are connected to the database.

+### Due to the contract with Senior Butler, we are not able to share the source code here.